- Home

 4409E - Undergraduate Thesis

 Individual instruction in the selection of a topic, the preparation of materials, and the writing of a thesis.
-Students who wish to take this course must apply to the Chair of the Department.
-The course is restricted to students in fourth year of an Honors Specialization in Film Studies.
+Students who wish to take this course must apply to the Program Director.
+The course is restricted to students in fourth year of an Honours Specialization in Film Studies.
 1.0 course

 4495FG - Film Academic Internship

-Third or fourth year students enrolled in a honors, major or specialization in Film Studies, who have a modular average of 75% are eligible for an internship within an approved media-related organization.
+Third or fourth year students enrolled in an honours, major or specialization in Film Studies, who have a modular average of 75% are eligible for an internship within an approved media-related organization.
 The student must find a faculty supervisor willing to oversee and grade his/her final paper.
 0.5 course

 Course listings are subject to change.
 See Western Academic Timetable for date, time, and location of specific courses.
 See Undergraduate Sessional Dates for more details and deadlines.